 A year ago today Lillesøster and I boarded a plane (one of many) in Jackson, Mississippi to fly from the Deep South to Northern Norway.
 I was scared, nervous, excited… I was a bundle of emotions.
-It was the first time Lillesøster had ever been on a plane and I was doing it all myself and it wasn’t just one plane trip it was 4 plane trips alone and 2 with Bestefar once we got to Norway.
+It was the first time Lillesøster had ever been on a plane, and I was doing it all myself, and it wasn’t just one plane trip it was four plane trips alone and 2 with Bestefar once we got to Norway.
 To say the past year has been different and a change would be an understatement.
-It has been a huge change for this Southern Belle but change is good and sometimes necessary.
+It has been a massive change for this Southern Belle, but change is useful and sometimes necessary.

-The quote below says it all!
 Life is ever-changing!
-When life changes it is scary and challenging but in the end it is beautiful and fulfilling!
+When life changes, it is scary and challenging, but in the end, it is beautiful and fulfilling!

-Living in Norway the past year has been incredible to say the least.
+Living in Norway the past year has been incredible.
 While it is painful (extremely at times) to be away from my loved ones and my beloved South I’ve never been happier!
-Life here is easier (except for the language) and simpler.
+Life here is more comfortable (except for the language) and more straightforward.

 The kids love attending Barnehagen (Daycare) where they spend the majority of their days outside carefree.
 I’m more of a relaxed mother since moving here.
 I’m not as fearful about their safety as I was in the States.